jEnbuska/none-dux/README.md

 Limitations:
  Every reducer needs to return an object:
-  If string, number boolean, null etc. is returned that reducer will not work from that onward Every setState remove clearState must be called to a child of root reducer: store.setState({something:{...}); will not cause any change
+  If string, number boolean, null etc. is returned that reducer will not work from that onward Every 'setState' 'remove', 'clearState' must be called to a child of root in actions: store.setState({something:{...}); will not cause any change